 If you would like a longer glimpse of what an Academy is like, watch this lovely excerpt from the documentary work of filmmaker Michael Werner:

 Here is a quick video about the international organization Plant for the Planet so you can learn more about us:

-We are working on plans and will likely have a Salem Academy, but don’t wait!
-Sign up one at Mt.
-Hood and you can help at the one in Salem!
+We are working on plans and will likely have another Portland-area Academy, but don’t wait!
+Sign up for one of the others if you can, and then you can help at one of the next ones!
 Stay tuned for details!